javirequejo/company-crud/README.md

 This test is created for you to complete autonomously and to the best of your knowledge.

-Please feel free clone the provided repo for a quick start or alternatively create your own docker environment.
+Please feel free to clone the provided repo for a quick start or alternatively create your own docker environment.

 ## Goal